Benefits of Lazy Load for WordPress

 As we mentioned before, the LazyLoad plugin supports lazy loading for various media types.
 That makes it one of the best lazy load plugins for WordPress users who embed videos.
 If you’ve uploaded videos that you want to share to WordPress, we recommend enabling the IFrames and Videos setting pictured earlier.

-Lazy Loading in WordPress & SEO
+Lazy loading in WordPress: SEO impacts

 As you may know, search engines crawl your website to index its pages and other elements, including images.
 Although lazy loading can drastically increase site performance, in certain cases it can also prevent search engines from indexing images.
 That means those files won’t appear in image search results, which can reduce your overall organic traffic.